 An Overview of Washington Landlord-Tenant Law

-Security Deposits in Washington
+Security Deposits

 As a landlord, you have a right to require tenants to pay a security deposit.
 But in so doing, you must observe certain rules for legal compliance including: